-SCB Marine is planning the first annual #HearttheOceans Day on Feb.
-12, 2016!
+The SCB Marine Section's first annual #HearttheOceans Day on Feb.
+12, 2016 was a success!
 Heart the Oceans is a global event, encouraging section members and all ocean enthusiasts to organize events in their communities to get people excited about the marine environment and/or raise funds for SCB Marine's Diversity Initiatives.
-For more info and to host events or fundraisers, please visit the Heart the Oceans page.
+For more info, please visit the Heart the Oceans page.
 You can get #HearttheOceans shirts here: Octopus & Whale and Wave & Octopus.
-Fundraisers and inviduals who wish to donate can give funds at our #HearttheOceans crowdfunding page.
+Fundraisers and inviduals who wish to donate can give funds We are still collecting donations at our #HearttheOceans crowdfunding page.

 Congratulations to the SCB Marine Conservation Research Small Grants 2015 recipients!
 We received nearly 60 proposals, and the decisions were difficult.
 We are proud to support eight projects around the globe.